 Having a poor credit score can make a lot of life events more difficult.
-For example, it may not be as easy to get a home loan, an auto loan, or even a credit card.
+For example, it may not be as easy to get a home loan, a balance transfer loan, an auto loan, a personal loan, a debt consolidation loan, or even a credit card.
 Renting an apartment is no exception to this.
 If you’re wondering how to rent a home with bad credit, you’ve come to the right place.

 Is It Possible To Rent a Home With Bad Credit?

 Credit scores are important in all kinds of things, including renting.
 It’s a common practice for landlords to check applicants’ credit scores.
 A few other things are included with credit scores—close to 90% of landlords reported they checked for previous evictions, income, job and rental history, and criminal backgrounds when making their decisions.1

 Credit checks help them to determine whether you’re a trustworthy tenant.
 It shows them whether or not you make payments on time.
 It also shows them if you’ve ever been evicted in the past.
 It shouldn’t be too surprising that having a good credit score is a positive thing for landlords.
 This is something you’ll have to work around if you have a low credit score.
 Luckily, there are ways to get an apartment or rent a home, even if your credit score is poor.